 Invasive vs non-invasive

 One of the biggest differences between liposuction and Coolsculpting is how it is performed.
 Liposuction is performed under a local anaesthetic where patients are lightly sedated.
 The fat in the targeted area is numbed before a small ultrasound probe is inserted under the skin.
 The fatty layer is dissolved and then suctioned out.
-Using a probe allows for the surgeons to exercise extreme precision when contouring the body.
+Using a probe allows for the doctors to exercise extreme precision when contouring the body.
 As it uses conscious sedation, liposuction is considered an invasive procedure.

 Coolsculpting, on the other hand, is a non-invasive fat removal technique as no incision in the skin is made.
 Instead, fat cells are exposed to very cool temperatures which changes their form from solid to liquid.
 This destroys the fat cells allowing them to be naturally processed by the body.
 While it does target specific areas of the body, the results are less precise than liposuction.